Bylaw complaints may be received by phone or email. Please be advised that we do not respond to anonymous complaints.

 How will the complaint be enforced?

 It is Bylaw Services goal to achieve voluntary compliance through public education.
-If it becomes obvious that voluntary compliance is not occurring, the Bylaw Enforcement Officer may either issue tickets or recommend that the RMOW approve legal action to acquire a court order to gain compliance.
+If it becomes obvious that voluntary compliance is not occurring, the Bylaw Enforcement Officer may either issue tickets/notices or recommend that the RMOW approve legal action to acquire a court order to gain compliance.

 Do Bylaw Enforcement Officers proactively patrol or respond only on a complaint basis?